owkin/leap/results/README.md

 Directory for experiment outputs and results.

+> [!NOTE]
-**Note:** Result files are gitignored.
+> Result files are gitignored.
 Only this README is tracked.